open-telemetry/opentelemetry-js/packages/opentelemetry-api/README.md

 /**
  * Registering the provider with the API allows it to be discovered
  * and used by instrumentation libraries.
 The OpenTelemetry API provides
- * methods to set global SDK implemetations, but the default SDK provides
+ * methods to set global SDK implementations, but the default SDK provides
  * a convenience method named `register` which registers sane defaults
  * for you.
  *